 are taught by our dance instructor.
 Both classes have a final performance at the end of the two-week session.
-These performances are held in the intramural gym prior to the start of our regular camp day.
+These performances are held in the Watkinson School gym prior to the start of our regular camp day.

-includes a variety of high- and low-impact aerobic and muscle-strengthening activities.
-Campers use hand weights, step boxes, exercise bands, medicine balls and more.
+includes a variety of high- and low-impact aerobics and muscle-strengthening activities.
+Campers use hand weights, step boxes, exercise bands, medicine balls, and more.
 Campers learn how to use pedometers to track their steps and distance while jogging and power walking.
 Depending on the group’s interests, the instructor may also offer water workouts in the pool and lessons on nutrition.
 Note: We do not use weight-lifting equipment.

 includes activities for the camper who likes to play team sports but wants some variety.
 The campers will play a different team sport on a daily basis.
 Many of these games are well known, such as kickball or volleyball, while others, such as Tseg Ball, campers may play for the very first time.

-is taught by a professional black belt instructor.
-Participants work toward receiving different color belts, based on their skill and technique at the completion of the two-week session.
+is taught by a professional karate instructor.
+Participants work toward receiving different color belts based on their skill and technique at the completion of the two-week session.

 is for campers who are at least Red Cross Level 3 swimmers.
 Participants are tested for basic swimming ability on the first day of the session.
 Campers who do not pass the basic test will be placed in lessons at the discretion of the swim director.